-The 2019 Plan is administered by our Compensation Committee.
+The 2019 Plan will be administered by our Compensation Committee.
 We refer to the Compensation Committee administering the 2019 Plan as the "Committee."

 The Committee has the authority to determine all necessary or desirable provisions of incentive awards, including, the eligible recipients who will be granted one or more incentive awards under the Plan, the nature and extent of the incentive awards to be made to each participant, the time or times when incentive awards will be granted, the duration of each incentive award, and payment or vesting restrictions and other conditions.
-The Committee has the authority to amend or modify the terms of outstanding incentive awards so long as the amended or modified terms are permitted under the 2019 Plan and any affected participant has consented to the amendment or modification.
+The Committee has the authority to amend or modify the terms of outstanding incentive awards (including any "repricing" of options) so long as the amended or modified terms are permitted under the 2019 Plan and any affected participant has consented to the amendment or modification.